 - 8 oz (226g) cream cheese, nearly at room temperature

 Optional carrots for decoration

 - 50 g Marzipan (about 1/4 cup)

 - 12 small curly parsley stems

-- Preheat oven to 350 degrees.
-In a mixing bowl, whisk together flour, baking soda, baking powder, salt, cinnamon, and nutmeg for 30 seconds, set aside.
-Shred carrots as directed in notes below, set aside.
+- For the cupcakes: Preheat oven to 350 degrees.
+In a mixing bowl, whisk together flour, baking soda, baking powder, salt, cinnamon, and nutmeg, set aside.

 - Pour batter into paper-lined muffin cups, filling each cup about 3/4 full.
 Bake in preheated oven until toothpick inserted into center of cupcake comes out clean, about 19 - 21 minutes.
 Cool in muffin tin several minutes then transfer to a wire rack and cool completely.